pwharned/crassus/README.md

 # Automatic Route Generation, HTTP Server, JSON Serialization/Deserialization

-Ultimate goal is to have a no boilerplate HTTP server that automatically generates routes corresponding to all basic CRUD operations on a given table.
+We can create a no boilerplate HTTP server that automatically generates routes corresponding to all basic CRUD operations on a given table.
 For example, given the following table:

 ```
 create table user(id: int not null primary key, name: String)